 Today’s post is about making it easy to get started with your own creative practice (because, as I know from plenty of personal experience, getting started is usually the hardest part), no matter the headspace you’re in on any given day.
-Whether you’re feeling overwhelmed, have the blues, or are a bit scattered, these short practices can help flex your creative muscle in a way that is healing, inspiring, and, best of all, easy for anyone to do.
+Whether you’re feeling overwhelmed, have the blues, or are a bit scattered, these short practices can help flex your creative muscle in a way that is healing, inspiring, and, best of all, easy to do.

-Whether you’re feeling overwhelmed, have the blues, or are a bit scattered, these short practices can help flex your creative muscle in a way that is healing, inspiring, and, best of all, easy for anyone to do.
+Whether you’re feeling overwhelmed, have the blues, or are a bit scattered, these short practices can help flex your creative muscle in a way that is healing, inspiring, and, best of all, easy to do.

 When you want a burst of creativity but don’t know how to get into that mindset, these are a few of my favorite prompts to help you get started.